Code-Institute-Submissions/haydal810-Milestone-Project-2/README.md

-This is my 2nd Milestone Project for Code Institute - Simple Game for Children aged 3years+
+This is my 2nd Milestone Project for Code Institute - Simple Game for Children aged 3 years+

-# NAME OF APP - TBA

-Description of game here
+# Pick the Animal Game

+This is a simple animal association game, where the User must try and match the generated animal sound effect, with one of the the three randomly generated animal cards.
+There are five rounds, each round generates layout of animal pictures.

 ## UX

-This website has been designed for ...
+This web application has been designed for young children, aged 3years and older and their parents.
+The User should find this application educational, as it shows the user the correct sound effects matched to the correct animal.
+The result for selecting the right animal card in each round is a cheering sound, designed to reward the user.
+An incorrect selection of a animal card gives less enthusiastic alarm type sound, however, the pictures will stay in place until the correct card is selected, so the user gets to have "another shot" at the answer.
+The background is of a cartoon farm, which was selected to be more appealing to younger users.

 ### User Stories:
-* As a new visitor to the website, I want to ...
-* As a new visitor to the website, I want to ...
-* As a new visitor to the website, I want to ...
+As a new User (aged 3years +) to the web application, I want to:

+* be able to understand how to play the game, and understand the difference between a right and wrong answer easily.
+* to be able to identify the buttons, which should be large, colorful and easy to press when needed.
+* Cartoon-like, sound-effects when I play the game, so as to encourage my enjoyment, and keep me using the application for longer.
+* be able to easily identify what each animal is on the animal card, so as to give me an understanding of how the game works.

-* As a new visitor to the website, I want to ...
+As a new User (older child/sibling or adult/parent) to the web application, I want to:

-* As a visitor to the website, I want to ...
+* be able to understand how to play the game, and be able to easily refer to the instructions so I can explain to the younger user, if needs be, how     to play the game
+* be able to know who created this application.
+* be able to present this web application to a younger child, and know they will be entertained for at least a few minutes!
+* be able to know that this web application is somewhat educational, and that a younger user will get some educational use from it.

 ### Wireframes:
 * My Wireframes plan can be found in the Wireframes Folder in my github repository: